You are going to read everything about Iban Wallet

 Good question.
 No, Iban Wallet is not a deposit account even though you could use it in a very similar way and it is called “IBAN”.
 I repeat: Iban Account has nothing to do with a savings account.
 It is an investment tool.

-In some countries Iban Wallet also offers a free MasterCard.
-So with the same account I could deposit, invest and spend.
-The biggest difference between this and an ordinary deposit account is that the money invested is not protected according to the European guarantee fund rules up to €100,000 but only according to the guarantees offered by Iban Wallet itself.
-Unlike Iban Wallet, European deposit accounts currently offer almost zero interest.
+The biggest difference between this and an ordinary deposit account is that the money invested is NOT protected according to the European guarantee fund rules up to €100,000 but only according to the guarantees offered by Iban Wallet itself.

 Iban Wallet is an investment, so it involves risks.

-The risk is quite commensurate with the return in my opinion, but that’s just my opinion and Iban Wallet cannot guarantee the invested money if not just by using their safeguard and the buyback of the loans.
-It is good to read the terms & conditions before deciding to invest or call them on the phone (home page numbers here).
+Iban Wallet cannot guarantee the invested money if not just by using their safeguard and the buyback of the loans.
+It is good to read very well the terms & conditions before deciding to invest or call them on the phone.

 IBAN WALLET ON TRUSTPILOT OPINIONS